 Since the early 1990s, Massachusetts has banned yard waste from disposal or incineration.
 To further facilitate diversion of organic waste from disposal, Massachusetts allows certain types of small-scale composting operations to be conditionally exempt from the requirement to obtain a site permit as long as specific performance standards are met. … Read More

 Pennsylvania, like many other states, has regulations that prohibit yard trimmings in landfills.
-Pennsylvania’s ban is less encompassing than many states, which ban yard trimmings in landfills regardless of their source of generation.
-In addition, Pennsylvania has made a general permit available that will allow farmers to compost a number of nonhazardous municipal wastes.
-After composting, the material is no longer considered waste and the farmer can sell or distribute the material. … Read More
+Pennsylvania’s ban is less encompassing than many states, which ban yard trimmings in landfills regardless of their source of generation.… Read More